-Tim Graham is Executive Editor of NewsBusters and is the Media Research Center’s Director of Media Analysis

-Edition 1

 Tim Graham is Executive Editor of NewsBusters and is the Media Research Center’s Director of Media Analysis.
 His career at the MRC began in February 1989 as associate editor of MediaWatch, the monthly newsletter of the MRC before the Internet era.

-Graham is co-author with MRC president Brent Bozell of the books Collusion: How the Media Stole the 2012 Election and How To Prevent It From Happening Again in 2016 (2013) and Whitewash: What The Media Won’t Tell You About Hillary Clinton, But Conservatives Will (2007).
+Graham is co-author with MRC president Brent Bozell of the new book Unmasked: Big Media's War Against Trump as well as the books Collusion: How the Media Stole the 2012 Election and How To Prevent It From Happening Again in 2016 (2013) and Whitewash: What The Media Won’t Tell You About Hillary Clinton, But Conservatives Will (2007).
 He is also the author of the book Pattern of Deception: The Media's Role in the Clinton Presidency (1996).

 Graham is a regular talk-radio and television spokesman for the MRC and has made television appearances on MSNBC, CNBC, CNN, Fox News, and the Fox Business Channel.
 His articles have appeared in The Wall Street Journal, The Washington Times, National Review, and other publications.